t0pd4wn/loco.sh/README.md

 .
 └── profiles
 	└── [profile]
-		├── profile.yaml # profile description
+		├── profile.yaml # profile description (needed)
-		├── custom.sh # custom functions
+		├── custom.sh # custom functions (optional)
-		├── assets #stores specific files
+		├── assets #stores specific files (optional)
-		│	├── fonts # fonts in this folder will be installed │	└── terminal.conf # user terminal configuration (optional, ubuntu only)
+		│	├── fonts # fonts in this folder will be installed (optional) │	└── terminal.conf # user terminal configuration (optional, ubuntu only)
-		└── dotfiles # dotfiles in this folder will be symlinked or hard copied
+		└── dotfiles # dotfiles in this folder will be symlinked or hard copied (optional)

 ```